HMAS Seamist

 In March 1944 Seamist was transferred to the Naval Auxiliary Patrol unit of the RAN, and following a refit in Sydney, she was assigned as an Air Sea Rescue vessel for duty at Darwin.
 On arrival, Seamist was allotted to Melville Bay for air-sea rescue duties, 650 km to the east from where she had just sailed.
 On 26 February 1945, with Steady Hour and the former three-masted coastal trader Alma Doepel, she departed Darwin for Thursday Island and Townsville for a refit.
 On 3 March 1945, she was at Melville Bay when Steady Hour was destroyed by fire whilst refueling.

 Seamist arrived at Brisbane on 20 May 1945 for her ‘general refit’ and by September, with no further naval commitment for her, she was directed to Sydney.
 She departed under tow by HMAS Koala and arrived in Sydney on 8 October 1945.
 She was ‘paid off’ on 9 November 1945 for disposal.
-Seamist was re-purchased by Hope Bartlett, and was later owned by a succession owners, including the legendary radio broadcaster Jack Davey.
+Seamist was re-purchased by Hope Bartlett, and was later owned by a succession owners, including the legendary Australian radio broadcaster Jack Davey who purchased her in 1954 as Sea Mist, selling her in 1958 a year before his death.

 Today (2020) she remains afloat and in use.

 HMAS Seamist was awarded Battle Honours, "Pacific 1942" for her role during the Battle of Sydney Harbour.